 Presents the history and present characteristics of money and banking.
 Examines financial institutions, central banking, macroeconomic theory, monetary and fiscal policies, and international trade and finance.
 Prerequisites: ECO 213, 223.
-Offered upon sufficient demand.

 FIN 363 International Trade and Finance (same as ECO 363)